Mount Rainier: Modern activity and threat

-The volcanic risk is somewhat mitigated by lahar warning sirens and escape route signs in Pierce County.
+The volcanic risk is somewhat mitigated by lahar warning sirens and escape route signs in Pierce County, part of the Mount Rainier Volcano Lahar Warning System, which was implemented by the USGS in 1998, and has been maintained by Pierce County since.
 The more populous King County is also in the lahar area, but has no zoning restrictions due to volcanic hazard.
 More recently (since 2001) funding from the federal government for lahar protection in the area has dried up, leading local authorities in at-risk cities like Orting to fear a disaster similar to the Armero tragedy.
+To prevent against such tragedies, authorities downriver from Rainier have conducted annual large-scale evacuation exercises in cooperation with local school districts.
+The 2024 drill included 45,000 students and staff from the Puyallup, Sumner–Bonney Lake, Orting, White River, and Carbonado School Districts.
+During the exercise, emergency operations centers in the cities of Puyallup, Bonney Lake, and Buckley were activated to help the movement of school students and staff.

 Seismic background

 Typically, up to five earthquakes are recorded monthly near the summit.
 Swarms of five to ten shallow earthquakes over two or three days take place from time to time, predominantly in the region of 4 km below the summit.
 These earthquakes are thought to be caused by the circulation of hot fluids beneath Mount Rainier.
 Presumably, hot springs and steam vents within Mount Rainier National Park are generated by such fluids.
 Seismic swarms (not initiated with a mainshock) are common features at volcanoes, and are rarely associated with eruptive activity.
-Rainier has had several such swarms; there were days-long swarms in 2002, 2004, and 2007, two of which (2002 and 2004) included M 3.2 earthquakes.
-A 2009 swarm produced the largest number of events of any swarm at Rainier since seismic monitoring began over two decades earlier.
-Further swarms were observed in 2011 and 2021.
+Rainier has had several such swarms; there were days-long swarms in 2002, 2004, 2007, 2009, 2011, 2021, and 2025.
+The 2025 swarm produced the largest number of events, highest rate of events, and largest amount of energy released since the monitoring began in 1982.